-- 1. The economic impact of the standard on manufacturers and consumers of the equipment subject to the standard; - 2.
-The savings in operating costs throughout the estimated average life of the covered equipment in the type (or class) compared to any increase in the price, initial charges, or maintenance expenses for the covered equipment that are likely to result from the imposition of the standard; - 3.
-The total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard; - 4.
-Any lessening of the utility or the performance of the covered equipment likely to result from the imposition of the standard; - 5.
-The impact of any lessening of competition, as determined in writing by the U.S. Attorney General (Attorney General), that is likely to result from the imposition of the standard; - 6.
-The need for national energy and water conservation; and - 7.
-Other factors the Secretary considers relevant.
+1. The economic impact of the standard on manufacturers and consumers of the equipment subject to the standard;

+2. The savings in operating costs throughout the estimated average life of the covered equipment in the type (or class) compared to any increase in the price, initial charges, or maintenance expenses for the covered equipment that are likely to result from the imposition of the standard;

+3. The total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard;

+4. Any lessening of the utility or the performance of the covered equipment likely to result from the imposition of the standard;

+5. The impact of any lessening of competition, as determined in writing by the U.S. Attorney General (Attorney General), that is likely to result from the imposition of the standard;

+6. The need for national energy and water conservation; and

+7. Other factors the Secretary considers relevant.
 (42 U.S.C.
-6295(o)(2)(B)(i)(I)-(VII) and 6316(e)(1))

-EPCA, as codified, also contains what is known as an "anti-backsliding" provision, which prevents the Secretary from prescribing any amended standard that either increases the maximum allowable energy use or decreases the minimum required energy efficiency of covered equipment.
+6295(o)(2)(B)(i)(I)-(VII) and allowable energy use or decreases the minimum required energy efficiency of covered equipment.
 (42 U.S.C.
 6295(o)(1) and 6316(e)(1)) Also, the Secretary may not prescribe an amended or new standard if interested persons have established by a preponderance of the evidence that the standard is likely to result in the unavailability in the United States of any covered product type (or class) of performance characteristics (including reliability), features, sizes, capacities, and volumes that are substantially the same as those generally available in the United States.
-(42 U.S.C.
+(42 U.S.Č.
 6295(o)(4) and 6316(e)(1))